-Outhaul - Other than in light winds the outhaul is difficult to adjust without going head-towind.
+Outhaul - With the original 2:1 system, the outhaul is difficult to adjust without going head-to wind.
 So for racing the outhaul is usually set for the beat and left for the remainder of the course.
 In general, set the outhaul to leave about eight inches between the sail and the middle of the boom.
 Six inches would be more suitable for lightweight helms.
 Tighten if really windy.
+The new, 4:1 system makes it possible to adjust the outhaul whilst racing - try tight when overpowered & let off downwind.